 7. To be sure of diamond clarity, get a GIA grading report

-Both the GIA Diamond Grading Report and the GIA Diamond Dossier provide an objective, unbiased assessment of diamond clarity along with the other “Cs” of diamond quality.
+The GIA Diamond Grading Report, the GIA Diamond Origin Report and the GIA Diamond Dossier provide an objective, unbiased assessment of diamond clarity along with the other “Cs” of diamond quality.

-A GIA Diamond Grading Report also contains a plotting diagram that maps the diamond’s inclusions and blemishes.
+A GIA Diamond Grading Report and GIA Diamond Origin Report contain a plotting diagram that maps the diamond’s inclusions and blemishes.
 The diagram shows the diamond’s shape and facet arrangements as seen from two views: the crown and pavilion.
 Symbols are used to represent the type, location, relative size and sometimes the shape of the clarity characteristics being plotted.
-In addition to providing details about a diamond’s clarity features, the diagram can also assist in diamond identification, since no two diamonds below Flawless and Internally Flawless have exactly the same combination or placement of clarity characteristics.
+In addition to providing details about a diamond’s clarity features and describing the diamond’s clarity, the diagram can also assist in diamond identification.
+No two diamonds below Flawless and Internally Flawless have exactly the same combination or placement of clarity characteristics.

-Now that you’ve brushed up on some diamond clarity essentials, you just might be wondering: What’s the most important C of diamond quality?
+Now that you’ve brushed up on some diamond clarity essentials and know what color and clarity grades are good for your diamond, you just might be wondering: What’s the most important C of diamond quality?